Introduction to the Master Program

 Freie Universität Berlin does not charge tuition fees.
 The usual semester fees and fees of Freie Universität Berlin are payable and include the semester ticket for public transport.

-The Master's programme in Eastern European Studies begins once a year for the first semester in the winter semester.
-The application deadline is 15 April to 31 May.
+The master program in East European Studies begins once a year for the first semester in the winter semester.
+The application deadline is 15 April to 15 August.
+Early applicants will receive a notice of admisison by the end of July.

 Higher semesters apply from 01 July to 15 August for the winter semester and from 01 January to 15 February for the summer semester.

-In order to be able to study the consecutive Master's programme in Eastern European Studies, applicants must meet the following admission requirements:
+In order to be able to study the consecutive master program in Eastern European Studies, applicants must meet the following admission requirements:

 - German or equivalent foreign degree qualifying for a profession, with a minimum of 60 credit points in one of the following disciplines: political science, sociology, economics, history or cultural studies.
 If these credit points are distributed over several of the above-mentioned disciplines, a minimum of 40 credit points must be earned in one of the above-mentioned disciplines.